 Red light therapy was invented in 1967.
 Now that it’s finally getting the attention it deserves, people are asking whether red light therapy is a gimmick or a real therapy.

-Out of 5,000 red light therapy support using red light therapy for reducing wrinkles, acne, depression, demention, and wound-healing time.
-Because red light therapy supports so many biological systems, people naturally ask how one modality can be useful for so many issues.
+8,856 red light therapy studies support support its use for reducing wrinkles, acne, depression, demention, and wound-healing time.
+People naturally ask how one modality can be useful for so many issues.
 The secret is that red light therapy powers the mitochondria, the energy-making organelles for our cells.

 Red light therapy is not a gimmick, but to get the results you want, you need to get the right dose of the right kind of light.
 These two points are critical.
 If you get the dose or color wrong, you might not see the results you want.
 It’s easy to fix this problem, and I’ll show you how.